 Red Auerbach Made An Anti-Flopping Video 40 Years Ago

 Legendary coach Red Auerbach has probably been rolling in his grave since his passing in 2006.
-The man who had 16 rings (9 as a coach and 7 as an executive) hated flopping.
-He hated it so much that he got a few NBA greats like Wes Unseld and Elvin Hayes and created an anti-flopping video decades before LeBron and Manu stepped onto a NBA court and even a decade before Vlade “King of Flopping” Divac entered the league.
+The man with 16 rings (9 as a coach and 7 as an executive) hated flopping.
+He hated it so much that he gathered a few NBA greats like Wes Unseld and Elvin Hayes and created an anti-flopping video decades before LeBron and Manu stepped onto a NBA court and even a decade before Vlade “King of Flopping” Divac entered the league.

 “Coaches today in high school, college and pro, are teaching the players how to fall!
 This is unreal!
 They are teaching them how to fall!”